esa/pagmo2/doc/sphinx/docs/cpp/problems/wfg.rst

       This method will save/load this into the archive *ar*.

       :param ar: target archive.
-      :exception unspecified: any exception thrown by the serialization of the UDP and of primitive types.
+      :exception unspecified: any exception thrown by the serialization of primitive types.